 The first is a national process for health services to certify interns' completion of the requirements of the internship.
 This process is mandatory from 2014.

 The second component relates to the assessment of interns' performance during the internship and to remediation processes.
-Recognising that it takes time to change assessment processes, and the national standards introduce some new requirements, 2014 will be a year of transition to these requirements.

 1. Certificate of completion of an accredited internship